drbitboy/nat/README.md

 Not every host (or LAN) needs to, nor should, be directly accessible from every other host on the planet.
 + For one thing, there are not enough IP addresses (~4 billion) in the 32-bit IPV4 address space.
 + Directly accessible means to be able to initiate a connection to a host on a non-local LAN through a gateway.
-+ E.g. the outside world, or accountants on a business LAN, do not need to initiate a connection to a PLC the production LAN.
++ E.g. the outside world, or accountants on a business LAN, do not need to initiate a connection to a PLC on the production LAN.
-+ However, an HMI will may to send timestamped event data, to a host outside the production LAN.
++ However, an HMI may to send timestamped event data, to a host outside the production LAN.
 + Or a SCADA system on the production LAN communicating with PLCs may need to send data outside the production LAN.

 ## What NAT does in a gateway